Customer Lifetime Value: What is It and How it Impacts Your Business

 1. Making Your Onboarding Process Better

 If you want to be successful with your customers and steadily grow your business, you have to put a lot of effort into ensuring a great onboarding process.
 It’s essential that business owners take this seriously as poor onboarding happens to be one of the major causes of a high churn rate or high cart abandonment rate.
-When a customer first comes in contact with your business, you will have to make a great positive impression so they remain with your brand.
-Depending on the nature of your business, desired outcomes, or needs of your customers, the onboarding process may differ.
-Nevertheless, there are still some general tips businesses can follow to ensure audience engagement from the start.
-Here are a few:- Make the onboarding process as seamless as possible.

 - Personalize the onboarding process.